 |Safeco Ins Co of IL||$2,067.94||$2,258.05||$1,589.89||$1,934.44||$10,791.30||$12,192.16||$2,199.81||$2,404.29|

 |Discover Prop & Cas Ins Co||$1,444.26||$1,466.30||$1,434.68||$1,427.12||$6,234.90||$9,849.32||$1,505.60||$1,719.12|

-Below you can search zip codes to see what the average rates look like in various parts of Ohio.
-You’ll notice that although the most expensive zip codes tend to be in the same areas, not every zip code even within the same city has the same rates.
-Sometimes they’re very different.
+Below you can search ZIP codes to see what the average rates look like in various parts of Ohio.
+You’ll notice that although the most expensive ZIP codes tend to be in the same areas.
+Not every ZIP code, even within the same city, has the same rates.

 |43224||COLUMBUS||$3,667.48||Progressive||$5,629.87||Liberty Mutual||$5,580.27||USAA||$1,677.82||American Family||$1,735.02|

 |43608||TOLEDO||$3,629.84||Liberty Mutual||$5,604.95||Farmers||$4,702.48||USAA||$1,752.21||American Family||$1,917.02|

 |43211||COLUMBUS||$3,608.65||Liberty Mutual||$5,580.27||Progressive||$5,260.21||USAA||$1,602.45||American Family||$1,820.61|